lareza-farhan-wanaghi/dicoding-microservices-submission-2/readme.md

 5. Add an action secret for the forked repository with the value of the token generated in step 4.
 Follow these steps:

-   1. Go to the forked repository webpage and navigate to the "Settings" tab.
+   1. Go to the forked repository GitHub webpage and navigate to the "Settings" tab.
    2. Scroll down and click the "Secrets and variables" dropdown menu under the "Security" panel, then click "New repository secret."

       ![Screenshot 2023-09-16 at 13.27.00.png](_resources/Screenshot%202023-09-16%20at%2013.27.00.png)